 The Top Personal Finance Concerns for Unmarried Couples

-The number of unmarried couples who live together increased by 88% between 1990 and 2007, and the number only continues to grow with 12% of couples who live together today being unmarried and the majority of couples who are getting married having chosen to live together first.
+The number of unmarried partners who live together almost tripled between from 1997 to 2017.
+The number continues to grow with 14% of couples who live together today being unmarried and the majority of couples who are getting married having chosen to live together first.

 Joint or Separate Accounts and Asset Issues

-- Maintain separate checking accounts for the majority of your separately earned income, but open a joint checking account to which you both contribute equally (or proportionately, depending upon your respective income and your personal agreement) to pay for common expenses.
+Maintain separate checking accounts for the majority of your separately earned income, but open a joint checking account to which you both contribute equally or proportionately to pay for common expenses.

 Income Tax Issues